Photo of the Week: Short-Eared Owl

 At dusk, or a couple hours before dusk, the owl alternates flying low over the fields, almost touching the tops of the winter weeds, then backtracks over areas it has just hunted, and abruptly flies upward.

-Seeing the owl sitting calmly in the field reminded me that I needed to look down as well as up for this beautiful bird!
+Seeing the owl sitting calmly in the field reminded me I need to look down as well as up for this beautiful bird!

 For some reason, owls always seem to somewhat creep me out or spook me, or something…